Boys with Plants in Art (Hotties Alert!)

 The light source at the bottom left corner is illuminating the outer petals of the sunflower.
 This gives the visual effect of the sunflower ‘shining’ on the painter’s face in approval.
 Anthony van Dyck was known for capturing his own likeness on canvas; his unique style of keeping facial hair was called Van Dyck beard or ‘Vandyke’.
 It was thought to have a regal and stately appearance.

 Sunflowers were imported to Europe from Peru in 1569 by the Spaniards.
 For a century, they were grown in gardens out of curiosity.
-Sunflowers were generally understood as the symbol of devotion and fidelity for how they face the sun, a heavenly body, symbol of the Creator, and monarchy.
+Sunflowers were generally understood as the symbol of devotion and fidelity for how they face the sun, a heavenly body, a symbol of the Creator, and monarchy.
 Although van Dyck never stated it, he was devoted and loyal to Charles I. Later, in the early 1640s, the portrait was used during the English Civil War as a loosely defined propaganda piece, persuading citizens to join arms for a royalist allegiance, and successfully did so in uniting the war-torn kingdom.

 Prince Sniffing a Rose